Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Pages, Tables and Figures}

-While this section might not be the most revealing, we chose to include it to give readers a better idea on the content in different papers and because these statistics might be interesting to some. \\\\ On average, the papers published this year had \textbf{18 pages, 2 tables and 9 figures}.
+While this section might not be the most revealing, we chose to include it to give readers a better idea on the content in different papers and because these statistics might be interesting to some.

+On average, the papers published this year had 18 pages, 2 tables and 9 figures.
 We can take this further and look at these same statistics through the lens of each paper's primary subject to understand if the papers of different subjects are written in a different manner.
-A simple KS test between the distribution of the pages, tables and figures of the entire sample of papers and the distribution of the respective primary subjects yields KS statistic values $\leq$ 0.1 with p-values = 0, showing us that there is no significant difference in how papers across sub-fields are written. \\\\ We conducted a similar test with only the papers that were published in journals and found no significant difference between the distributions of pages, tables or figures and the overall distribution.
-Finally, we also conducted this test for papers across journals, specifically comparing the top three journals of the year - The Astrophysical Journal (ApJ), Astronomy and Astrophysics (A\&A) and Monthly Notices of the Royal Astronomical Society (MNRAS) and again found no significant difference between the content metric distributions of the arXiv papers published in these three journals. \\\\ Given the citation information, we also checked for correlations with the number of pages, tables and figures and found no significant correlation even when self-citations were removed, indicating no preference for longer papers or papers with more tables or figures to be cited more. \\\\ All of this tells us that different sub-fields in the community might differ stylistically in terms of the papers they write; however, overall, we write the same.
+A simple KS test between the distribution of the pages, tables and figures of the entire sample of papers and the distribution of the respective primary subjects yields KS statistic values $\leq$ 0.1 with p-values = 0, showing us that there is no significant difference in how papers across sub-fields are written.

+We conducted a similar test with only the papers that were published in journals and found no significant difference between the distributions of pages, tables or figures and the overall distribution.
+Finally, we also conducted this test for papers across journals, specifically comparing the top three journals of the year - The Astrophysical Journal (ApJ), Astronomy and Astrophysics (A\&A) and Monthly Notices of the Royal Astronomical Society (MNRAS) and again found no significant difference between the content metric distributions of the arXiv papers published in these three journals.

+Given the citation information, we also checked for correlations with the number of pages, tables and figures and found no significant correlation even when self-citations were removed, indicating no preference for longer papers or papers with more tables or figures to be cited more.

+All of this tells us that different sub-fields in the community might differ stylistically in terms of the papers they write; however, overall, we write the same.
 All of our papers are the same length and contain the same number of tables and figures.
 This result is somewhat synonymous with the result we got earlier in sub-section \ref{subsec:collab_indices}, that metrics do not differ by collaborations.
-We all seem to work in similar patterns and structures on very different aspects of the field. \\\\
+We all seem to work in similar patterns and structures on very different aspects of the field.